josephsl/wintenApps/addoninternals.md

 ## Preface

 If one add-on can define my passion for NVDA, it would be Windows App Essentials, a soon to be discontinued add-on.
 What started out as a small app module for Insider Hub became one of the most recognizable add-ons in NVDA community, offering needed fixes and features to make Windows 10 and 11 more accessible and usable for NVDA users along with communicating accessibility needs to app developers.
-Since September 2015, the add-on has changed a lot, and so did Windows, apps, NVDA, and my own life.
-For almost a decade, I and Windows App Essentials were inseparable, but the time has come to let the add-on go.

 When I started development of Windows App Essentials in 2015, I knew that the lifetime of the add-on was limited.
 While I promised to support the add-on as long as Windows Insider Program was a thing, deep down I knew that the lifetime of the add-on depended on add-on features and bug fixes being integrated into NVDA.
-Throughout 2024, the last pieces of this add-on became part of NVDA, with the final part being a bug fix for modern keyboard included in NVDA 2025.1.
+Throughout 2024 and 2025, the last pieces of this add-on became part of NVDA, with the final parts being a bug fix for modern keyboard included in NVDA 2025.1 and global support for mouse and touch navigation in WinUI 3 apps.

 Originally, I planned to support Windows 10 series until October 2025 but a fix from Microsoft in February 2025 changed this.
 Prior to February 2025, NVDA would be verbose when announcing update installation status in Settings app, therefore the add-on resolved it by silencing some update announcements.
 However, in February 2025, the live region change event responsible for announcing update status changes is no longer raised, making the workaround unnecessary.
 With this change, the last remaining anchor to Windows 10 (Settings app module) was removed in February 2025, but to fulfill the promise to support it until its end of life, Windows 10 support will be kept in install tasks module (checking minimum supported Windows version) until late 2025.